 What's new in this version:

-Works beautifully on all your iPhone, iPad and iPod Touch devices
+Compatible with iOS8 and earlier versions of iOSWorks beautifully on all your iPad, iPhone and iPod Touch devices